-What Is Depth Perception and How Important Is It?
+What Is Depth Perception and Why Is It Important?

-Depth perception is the human eye’s ability to see in three dimensions and judge the distance of an object.
-It takes both eyes working in sync to look at an object and develop an informed idea about it, like its size or how far away it is.
-Your two eyes look at the object from different angles and that information is processed in your brain to form a single image.
+To put it simply, depth perception is both the human eye’s ability to see in three dimensions and judge the distance of an object.
+To do this, our eyes need to work in sync to develop an informed idea about an object, both its distance from us and how big it is.
+This process is complicated because our two eyes must look at the object from different angles and then process that information to form a single image.
+This process is usually unconscious and instantaneous – we don’t usually realize it is happening.
+So, it’s often difficult to tell how and why depth perception is important.

-Depth Perception is also known as stereopsis.
+Before we get into the importance of depth perception, let’s talk about it more technically.
+This part of vision is also known as stereopsis.
 People with normal, or binocular vision (vision created by two separate eyes working together to form a single image), can perceive the depth and distance of objects.
 People who are cross-eyed (strabismus) or have a lazy eye (amblyopia) often struggle with this part of their vision.
-Eye injuries can also cause sufferers to experience trouble with depth perception while they are healing.
+Eye injuries can also cause sufferers to experience trouble with stereopsis while they are healing.
+Brain injuries can also impair depth perception.

 It also lets you determine how fast an object is coming towards you.
-This skill is important if you are crossing the street and there are cars coming or if you want to pass a slow car and have to go into the oncoming traffic lane to do so.
-Depth perception keeps you safe in these types of situations.
-If your depth perception is off, you likely will not be able to drive safely.
+This skill is important if you are crossing the street and cars are coming, or if you want to pass a slow car and have to go into the oncoming traffic lane to do so.
+This ability to judge distances and relative speed is a key aspect of depth perception in driving, making it one of the most important visual functions on the road.

-So how do you know if your depth perception isn’t functioning properly?
-If you have troubling judging how quickly an object is coming towards you, such as a car or even a ball that is being rolled to you, you may have poor depth perception.
+This poses the important question: How do you know if your depth perception isn’t functioning properly?
+If you have trouble judging how quickly an object is coming towards you, such as a car or even a ball that is being rolled to you, you may have poor depth perception.
 For a true diagnosis for this important field of vision, visit a qualified optician.
-They can administer a test with the Howard-Dolman apparatus.
-This can help narrow down the cause of your problem so that you may address the problem directly.
-Visiting an optometrist regularly is essential to preserving your vision, so do not neglect to schedule your appointments.
+They can administer a depth perception test with the Howard-Dolman apparatus.
+This can help narrow down the cause of your problem.
+Visiting an optometrist regularly is essential to preserving all fields of vision, so do not neglect to schedule your appointments.

 Improving Your Vision Naturally

-Poor depth perception might seem like the end of the world, but luckily, it’s not.
+Having poor depth perception might make you feel like you’re destined to a life of clumsiness, but luckily, you can turn that around.
 Make sure to visit your eye doctor at least once a year to help track changes in your vision.
-Additionally, adding eye exercises and vitamins into your routine can make a world of difference.
+Additionally, adding eye exercises and vitamins into your routine can make a huge difference as you (and your vision) age.
 The more you make the necessary changes now, the better your eyes will be down the line.
-Your future self will thank you!
+Future you will thank you!

 Our Rebuild Your Vision Ocu-Plus Formula Contains All 17 Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!